 Just as it does in any team endeavor, respect in a Scrum team means recognizing that no single individual or their contribution is more valuable than another.
 Respect also means trusting your fellow team members to fulfill their tasks, listening to and considering their ideas, and recognizing their accomplishments.

-Scrum masters can help foster respect among their teams by demonstrating respect to the product owner, to stakeholders, and to their team members.
+Scrum masters can help foster respect among their teams by demonstrating respect to the product owner, stakeholders, and their team members.

 “The Scrum team members have courage to do the right thing and work on tough problems.” — The Scrum Guide